About

 Transparency

-Accuracy and human oversight
+Accuracy and Human Oversight

-Privacy and security
+Privacy and Security

 Our relationship with our audience is rooted in trust and respect.
 To that end, we will protect our audience’s data in accordance with our newsroom’s privacy policies.
 We will never enter sensitive or identifying information about our audience members, sources or our own staff into any generative AI tools.

 As technology advances and opportunities to customize content for our audience arise, we will be explicit about how your data is collected and how it was used to personalize your experience.
+We will disclose any editorial content that has been created and distributed based on that personalization.

 Accountability

 We take responsibility for all content generated or informed by AI tools.
 Any errors or inaccuracies resulting from the use of these tools will be transparently addressed and corrected.
 We will regularly audit feedback forms and incorporate audience feedback into policy updates.
-And violations of this policy will require retraining and possible disciplinary action.
+Violations of this policy will require retraining and possible disciplinary action.

 Exploration